GearChefCookbooks/wdocker/README.md

-wdocker
+wgalera
 ========

-Wrapper Cookbook for dockedr
+Wrapper Cookbook for galera